 Whether it’s a problem with alcohol, drugs, sex or gambling, the phenomenon of addiction in Scotland, stems from the same process in our brains; a rewiring of neural circuits that creates a feedback loop of reward.

 It is only relatively recently that addiction to gambling has come to be understood in the same clinical terms as chemical addictions to substances and many healthcare providers now recommend treatment for gambling addiction that operates in a similar way to treatment for substance abuse.

 As with alcohol and drug addiction, gambling addiction often comes with a degree of stigma and a lack of awareness amongst the general population of the reality of both the problem and treatment options.

 Problem gamblers will often describe winning a bet as giving them a ‘high’, similar to that which a drug user might experience.

 Our brains have a predisposition to make us chase good feelings, and as such a feedback loop is formed whereby the ‘rush’ or ‘high’ of winning at gambling forces us to alter our behaviour to chase that feeling again and again.

-A drug user who abuses substances regularly will no longer feel the same levels of euphoria from their substance of choice over time, turning to higher doses or stronger drugs to reach their high.
+A drug user who abuses substances regularly will no longer feel the same levels of euphoria from their substance of choice over the time, turning to higher doses or stronger drugs to reach their high.